7788wangzi/git_ws10/PushReject.md

 this is what the file.txt looks like:

 ><<<<<<< HEAD
->User2 editied
+>User2
 >\=======
 >User1
 >\>>>>>>> 119dd0691f2c5e766b5d756e9b3033d75331acf7

-now User2 can push the file.txt to the remote repository now. and the file.txt would be v3 in remote repository.
+now User2 can push the file.txt to the remote repository. and the file.txt would be v3 in remote repository.